Theshy691/CourseMate/README.md

 Our core objectives for CourseMate are to:

 * Provide an easy-to-use platform for organizing notes and tasks.
+* Support freeform writing with a blank canvas.
 * Support non-technical courses with structured study aids.
 * Support technical courses with effective problem-solving tools.
 * Encourage the adoption of evidence-based learning strategies.